carpacker/BlueTitan/Bots/Coin-Categorizer/README.md

 4. Validate buy went through
 5. Store result in database
 6. Move onto next coin

-## TO-DO

-Last thing I was on was: rankCoins and organize below that.

 # TODO:
 # - Minimum buy all coins (? $2, .0005 btc minimum)